The old man lost his horse: In popular culture

 In 14th episode of the fifth season of Northern Exposure, which aired on January 24, 1994, Marilyn Whirlwind shared a variant of this story with Ed Chigliak.

 The story is used as a framing device for much of season four of the television show The Last Man On Earth.
 A variation of parable is told by the character "La Abuela" Gordillo (Alma Martinez) and is a recurring theme for several subsequent episodes.
 The deus ex machina in the season 4 episode Hamilton/Berg could be described as the culmination of seemingly lucky/unlucky events.

 The Bluey episode "The Sign" features a retelling of the story that is referred back to several times throughout the episode.

 Charlie Wilson's War features the story during the celebration of news of the Soviet withdrawal from Afghanistan.
 Near the end of the film, CIA agent Gust Avrakotos shares the story as a cautionary tale while ascribing it to a "Zen master".

 The principle of the parable has been used for comedic effect, most notably in a routine by comedian and Hee Haw cast member Archie Campbell.
 It begins with Campbell telling straight man Roy Clark about the recent death of a relative, to which Clark responds, "That's bad."
 Campbell replies, "No, that's good," and says he received a substantial inheritance.
 Clark says, "That's good!," but Campbell replies, "No, that's bad," and explains that he lost most of it to taxes.
 The exchange continues with several similar flip-flops of fortune before concluding with Campbell saying his wife is so upset with him, she plans to leave him.
 Clark says, "That's good!" and Campbell enthusiastically agrees.

+Similarly, comedian Andrew Hamilton told a version of this parable where the son is shot by conscription officers because of his broken leg, and the father agrees that this is very bad.
+Hamilton explains that the moral is that "sometimes in life we can be too philosophical, when instead we just need to acknowledge that life is a scorching hot dumpster fire and we will probably never recover."

+"Good Luck John" by Joe Crookston features a bluegrass retelling of the same story, with a few additional story elements, such as marrying the nurse who cared for his broken limb.